madsrhea/madsrhea/developmentalnotes/discontinuous.md

 ![said box and button](https://i.imgur.com/0E1AMy5.gif)

 ```
+all the art was done by me (except the box i think? not sure why i didnt just draw one up.)
 everything but the player controls were coded by me. the code that makes the character stretch
 while jumping was a script someone else posted. i wish i was that good. i WANT to be that good.

+(i feel really bad that i can't remember who posted the script but i promise the second
+i find the source, i will link it here.)

 alright, so... i don't know how to explain the plot without sounding dumb. (implying that the
 other ones i've outline haven't.) but, uh, i came up with this game in 2019. i was going